Weave Code

 4. Duplicate Infrastructure: Running both Laravel’s schedule:run and Symfony’s scheduler:consume would double operational complexity and introduce inconsistencies.

-Instead, let’s leverage Laravel’s scheduler + queues for async tasks and Horizon for monitoring.
+Instead, use Laravel’s scheduler + queues for async tasks and Horizon for monitoring.
 This approach is simpler, more performant, and fully supported by the Laravel ecosystem."*

 For Developers: *"Symfony Scheduler is overkill for Laravel and introduces unnecessary complexity.
 Here’s why:

-• Version Hell: Symfony 8.x needs PHP 8.4+, but Laravel 10/11 max at 8.3, so you’d either need to upgrade PHP (risky) or use an outdated Symfony version (unsupported).
+• Version Lock: Symfony 8.x requires PHP 8.4+, but Laravel 11 maxes at 8.3, forcing you to use an older Symfony version with fewer features.

 Weaver